grdi-amr/vmr-bioinformatics-pipeline-nf/README.md

     --contigs "dir/to/sequences/*.fasta"
     --sistr [true|false] \ default: false
     --ectyper [true|false] \ default: false
+    --mobDB PATH to the DIRECTORY of the MOB-suite databases --card_json PATH to CARD's card.json file.
+    --vfinder Use one or more of vfinder available databases: listeria, \
+                            s.aureus_exoenzyme, s.aureus_hostimm, s.aureus_toxin,\
+                            stx, virulence_ecoli, virulence_ent, virulence_entfm.
+     --kleborate   if used it will perform specific analysis for Klebsiella.
+Default=false
 ```

 This command assumes that the databases have first been downloaded into the